Boyiliee/MoEx/README.md

 *: Equal Contribution

 ### Overview
 The repo contains PyTorch Implementation of Moment Exchange (MoEx), described in the paper [On Feature Normalization and Data Augmentation]().
+For ImageNet and CIFAR experiments, we select [Positional Normalization (PONO)](https://github.com/Boyiliee/PONO) as the feature normalization method.

 #### More information and relevant applications will be updated.

 If you find this repo useful, please cite:
 ```
+@inproceedings{li2019positional,
+  title={Positional Normalization},
+  author={Li, Boyi and Wu, Felix and Weinberger, Kilian Q and Belongie, Serge},
+  booktitle={Advances in Neural Information Processing Systems},
+  pages={1620--1632},
+  year={2019}
+}
 ```